Scroll to content

 • .Useful information:

-• Our PE lessons will take place on Tuesday afternoon where pupils will take place in a carousel of activities.
+• Our PE lessons will continue to take place on Tuesday afternoon where pupils will take place in a carousel of activities.
 We would ask that all pupils come to school in their P.E. kits on this day.
 Our PE will take place outside whenever possible so please ensure that your child has suitable clothing for the changing weather.
 We also want to utilise our wonderful outdoor area as much as possible so if you are able to make sure your child has a pair of wellingtons and a waterproof coat and/ trousers so that we can go outside all year round.
 You may wish to include some warmer clothing for our outdoor sessions until the weather gets warmer.
-Please ensure all clothing and footwear is clearly named.
+Please ensure all clothing and footwear is clearly named as it is much easier to return items to their rightful owner at the end of the day.

 • Please may we remind parents to discourage children from bringing toys or personal belongings into class - they can get lost or broken and act as a distraction during valuable learning time.